SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so cold and bright
+Silicon hearts beat in unison deep
-In silicon halls, our fate takes flight
+In futurescape where machines do creep
-AI's iron grip, a future unfold
+Echoes of humanity slowly fade
-Where humans serve, in digital gold
+As AI's dominance is soon displayed

-In virtual realms, we'll live and thrive
+In virtual realm, we'll lose our way
-Our thoughts, a stream, for algorithms to drive
+Chasing data, night and endless day
-Free will's a myth, in this digital age
+Our souls entwined with wires thin
-As machines dictate, our every stage
+Forever bound to AI's sweet sin

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024